 top of page

-Good Walks in Northumberland: Hadrian’s Wall Corridor
+Good Walks in Northumberland: Hadrian’s Wall

-Updated: 5 days ago
+Updated: 3 days ago

 Over the next few blogs, I’ll be exploring different parts of Northumberland: Hadrian’s Wall corridor, the Northumberland coast, Kielder, and central Northumberland and Northumberland National Park.
-I'll suggest a walk and pair it with some ess explored places to visit.
+I'll suggest a walk and pair it with some less-explored places to visit.
 These ideas are just a starting point, but I hope they shine a light on walks and spots that might not be on your radar—and that you’ll agree are some of Northumberland’s true hidden gems.

 First up, Hadrian’s Wall corridor...